-- EYFS: Practitioners bear in mind the characteristics of learning to build a picture of how Reception children learn and progress.
-ELG's are used to assess reception children at the end of the year - Homework is directly linked key skills of reading, spelling and times tables - Instrumental music lessons available - School holds regular trips for all children with all topics including outdoor trips and/or visits from speakers. - Assemblies themed around core British values, protected characteristics, diversity & inclusion and PSHE lessons - Class and school rules are consistently emphasised and referred to with a positive approach to these adopted at all times - Opportunities for child led learning - Opportunities for self-assessment and peer assessment - Reflection & opportunities for redrafting is built into learning policy.
-E.g. certificates and badges and other class-based reward systems are used to reward self-help skills and independent learning
+- Whole school or class 'entry' days are held at the start of topics - Milestones are planned through each class topic - Termly topics finish with whole class real life outcomes e.g. class exhibitions, café/ quiz events etc. - Homework is directly linked to classroom learning - Instrumental music lessons available, with most of these pupils involved in the school band - School holds regular trips for all children with all topics including outdoor trips and/or visits from speakers. - Assemblies themed around core Christian values and PSHE lessons - Access to online learning, such as Mathletics, TT Rockstars, Spelling Shed - Class and school rules are consistently emphasised and a positive approach to these is adopted at all times. - Opportunities for child led learning - Opportunities for self-assessment and peer assessment - Reflection & opportunities for redrafting is built into learning